-I was at school drop of the other day & all of the parents were standing around
+I was so tired after school drop off the other day & all of the parents were standing around

 chatting away, as we usually do, while the kids ran around, unpacking their bags